-Investing in debt crowdfunding bears a number of risks.
+Investing in debt or invoice financing bears a number of risks.
 The main ones are briefly set out below.

 New investors should take advantage of the $1,000 minimum investment when participating in a facility.
 If you invest in 1 facility at $10,000 you are running a much higher risk than if you invest in 10 facilities at $1,000 each.
 The reason is that one default could wipe out your gains, if you only have 1 facility.

-Invoice submitted to Capital Match turns out to be forged.
-While Capital Match checks each and every submitted invoice directly with the debtor, it is possible that there could be a forged invoice that goes by the debtor undetected too.
+Invoices or purchase orders submitted to Capital Match may be forged.
+While Capital Match checks submitted invoices and purchase orders directly with the debtor, it is possible a forged invoice or a purchase order may slip by undetected.

 b.
 Non- or insufficient payment from the debtor (notified basis):

-The debtor on a notified basis, while being obliged to pay directly to Capital Match, can fail to pay or pays an insufficient amount.
+In cases where the debtor has been notified of the financing arrangement, the debtor while being obliged to pay directly to Capital Match, may fail to pay or pays an insufficient amount.
 There could be a number of reasons for this:

 - There is a credit note that decreases the amount the debtor would pay on the invoice;

-- The debtor has overlooked the fact they have to pay directly to Capital Match and has paid to the invoice seller instead (then Capital Match needs to collect the payment from the invoice seller);
+- The debtor has overlooked the fact they have to pay directly to Capital Match and has paid to the receivables seller instead (whereupon Capital Match will need to collect payment from the receivables seller);

-- There is a legal dispute between the invoice seller and the debtor, or the invoice seller has not performed all its obligations under the contract, and the debtor refuses to pay the invoice (which was, however, previously authorized for payment already);
+- There is a legal dispute between the receivables seller and the debtor, or the receivables seller has not performed all its obligations under the contract, and hence the debtor refuses to pay the invoice;

-- The assignment is banned (but Capital Match was not provided with all the documents that would state that) and, thus, it is not effective (then Capital Match needs to collect the payment from the invoice seller);
+- The assignment is banned (but Capital Match was not provided with all the documents that would state that) and, thus, it is not effective (then Capital Match needs to request that the seller repurchases the receivables);

-When the debtor is not obliged to pay directly to Capital Match (there is no assignment in place or at least the debtor was not notified of it) but pays to the invoice seller (through a joint signatory account controlled by a Capital Match officer) there is an additional risk of the invoice seller trying to prevent the transfer to Capital Match and keeping the funds to themselves.
-Also, if the invoice seller becomes bankrupt in the meantime (before the invoice is paid), the debtor might decide not to settle the invoice at all, or even if the debtor settles the invoice, Capital Match might have limited access to such funds (even if they are deposited on a joint signatory account).
+Where the debtor is not obliged to pay Capital Match directly as the debtor has not been notified of said assignment of receivables and therefore pays the receivables seller directly, there is an additional risk that the receivables seller may try to prevent the transfer of monies to Capital Match and may try to keep the funds to themselves.
+Also, if the receivables seller becomes bankrupt before the receivables are paid, the debtor might decide not to make payments at all.
+Even if the debtor makes payment, Capital Match may have limited access to such funds.

-If the invoice seller goes bankrupt, the liquidator winding up the business is in a position to claim any payments to the invoice seller (including the payments on the invoices factored on Capital Match platform) for the previous 6 months prior to bankruptcy.
-Capital Match reviews the financial situation of all the invoice sellers that are introduced on the platform and makes every effort not to approve an invoice seller that could be on the brink of a bankruptcy.
+If the seller goes bankrupt, the liquidator winding up the business is in a position to claw back any payments made by the seller or the debtor to Capital Match up to 6 months prior to the winding up order.
+Capital Match reviews the financial situation of all the sellers and makes every effort to reject any applicant for receivables financing services that may be on the brink of a bankruptcy.